I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 As goes the economy, so goes the first presidential vacation.

-Unlike his Predecessor who spent a month at his Texas ranch, Obama is treating himself to just one week's respite.
+Unlike his predecessor who spent a month at his Texas ranch, Obama is treating himself to just one week's respite.

 I think there'd be a backlash if he took a long vacation, given what the economy is.

-Joe Lockhart, who was Clinton's press secretary.
+Joe Lockhart, who was Clinton's press secretary, this isn't a one-week vacation.

 A guy's been out there at the national parks.

-He'd been out there to Grand Canyon with the family.
+He's been out there to Grand Canyon with the family.

 He's been out there touring a bunch of different places.

-Passing a Democrat-only overhaul plans getting a serious look from a beleaguered White House, but if uh President Obama corralling his own fractious party is going to be a lot harder than it sounds.
+But if President Obama corralling his own fractious party is going to be a lot harder than it sounds.

 And it says here he would face a minefield of obstacles under the reconciliation process because opponents could strike anything from the bill that the Senate parliamentarian deems not directly related to the budget.

-This could jeopardize some of the most popular reforms, including the insurance exchange and reforms such as prohibiting insurance companies from denying coverage based on a pre-existing condition.
+This could jeopardize some of the most popular reforms, including the insurance exchange and reforms such as prohibiting insurance companies from denying coverage based on a preexisting condition.

-So that this is true.
+So this is true.

-It's a good point, by the way, if they do go the reconciliation route, uh the Republicans could could move to strike parts that are not related to the budget.
+If they do go the reconciliation route, the Republicans could move to strike parts that are not related to the budget.

-They are uh things are falling apart on, they had no plan on being where they are now, and they're really grasping at straws, and it's clear now, and it's clear to me should be everybody else.
+They had no plan on being where they are now, and they're really grasping at straws.

-This, even though it never was about health care.
+This, even though it never was about health care, you and I know this was never about health care.

 It's about expanding government.